Biotechnology – An Overview

 Labeling

 Federally, the FDA and USDA have regulated genetically modified product labels.
-Both agencies examine whether a label is false or misleading, which is called misbranding.
+Both agencies examine whether a label is false or misleading, known as misbranding.
 The FDA is responsible for bioengineered human and animal food, drugs, and cosmetic products, and does not have the authority to pre-approve labels of these products.
 The USDA is responsible for inspecting labels of genetically modified meat, poultry, and egg products to verify they are not misleading.
 The USDA has pre-marketing authority on labels and requires manufacturers to submit labels for approval before the product enters commerce.

 Under the Standard, a covered or regulated entity includes food manufacturers, importers, and retailers.
 Covered entities are required to make appropriate disclosures under the Standard and maintain appropriate records.
 The federal law allows parties to choose one of four labeling methods for their disclosure: text indicating the use of bioengineered products; the use of a standardized symbol; an electronic link or QR code; or a text or telephone number (depending on the product’s label size).

-Regulated entities that sell a food on the List must maintain records on whether that food is bioengineered or not.
+Regulated entities selling a food on the List must maintain records on whether that food is bioengineered or not.
 For example, if a regulated entity sells alfalfa that is not bioengineered, the regulated entity must document that fact.
 In the same manner, if the regulated entity sells bioengineered alfalfa, they must maintain documentation showing the food is bioengineered.
 If the regulated entity is selling a food for which they have actual knowledge that it is bioengineered, they must maintain documentation of such even if it is not on the List yet.

 Liability